Audits: Real estate

 - The licenses are current and up to date.

-- The licenses are available to the public.
+- The licensee's licenses are available to the public.

 - Verify that the firm's Business License and Uniform Business Identifier (UBI) numbers match the DOL license.